 Today's development teams are encouraged to create software applications quickly and at acceptable costs.
-That means security gets left behind.
+That means security can get left behind.

 Software security can only be achieved once three elements are in place and operating effectively - Standards, Education and Assessment.
 We refer to these elements as the three pillars.
 Many organisations focus on Standards and Assessment, whilst education gets neglected.